MedAgents: Large Language Models as Collaborators for Zero-shot Medical Reasoning: Experiments

 \subsection{Main Results}

 Table \ref{tab:exp_result1} presents the main results on the nine datasets, including MedQA, MedMCQA, PubMedQA, and six subtasks from MMLU.
-We compare our method with several baselines including CoT and self-consistency prompting in both zero-shot and few-shot settings.
-We select GPT-3.5-Turbo and an instruction-tuning variant Flan-Palm \citep{chung2022scaling} as the backbones of baselines following \citet{singhal2023towards}.
-Notably, our proposed MC framework outperforms all the zero-shot baseline methods by a large margin, indicating the effectiveness of our MC framework in real-world application scenarios.
-Furthermore, our approach surprisingly demonstrates comparable performance under the zero-shot setting compared with the strong baseline \emph{Few-shot CoT+SC}.
+We compare our method with several baselines in both zero-shot and few-shot settings.
+Notably, our proposed \textsc{MedAgents} framework outperforms the zero-shot baseline methods by a large margin, indicating the effectiveness of our \textsc{MedAgents} framework in real-world application scenarios.
+Furthermore, our approach achieves comparable performance under the zero-shot setting compared with the strong baseline \emph{Few-shot CoT+SC}.

+Interestingly, the introduction of CoT occasionally leads to a surprising degradation in performance.\footnote{A more detailed analysis of CoT's impact is provided in Appendix \ref{app:cot}.} We have found that reliance on CoT in isolation can inadvertently result in \emph{hallucinations} - spurious outputs typically associated with the misapplication of medical terminologies.
+In contrast, our multi-agent role-playing methodology effectively mitigates these issues, thus underscoring its potential as a more robust approach in medically oriented LLM applications.